theredsix/cerebellum/python/README.md

 # Cerebellum (Python)

-This is a Python port of the TypeScript implementation of Cerebellum, a lightweight browser automation agent that accomplishes user-defined goals using keyboard and mouse actions.
+This is a Python implementation of Cerebellum, a lightweight browser automation agent that accomplishes user-defined goals using keyboard and mouse actions.

 ## See It In Action